The Best 7 Things To Do Solo In Dublin

 There is no such thing as a bad serving of fish & chips in Dublin.
 Every batch seems to come directly from a catch that morning.

 This was my first time having fish and chips.
 I’m afraid to have it anywhere else.
 I’m convinced I’ve had the best.
-The place I went to was just outside of Dublin in a suburban sea-town called Howth.
+The place I went to was just outside of Dublin in a suburban seaside town called Howth.
 However, any pub will serve you up a great experience.

 Four // Take the train to Howth

 This was a cute little surprise and delight.
-This little coastal town was a mere 20-minute train right outside of Dublin and it was worth the trek just for the seafood.
+This little coastal town was a mere 20-minute train ride outside of Dublin, and it was worth the trek just for the seafood.
 That said, I think it would have been a lot more fun in Spring or Summer because it would have been more lively.
 It was an extra chilly/windy day when I was there.

 Regardless, check out: